Editor’s Note: Jake Wallis Simons is a journalist, novelist and broadcaster. The views expressed in this commentary are solely those of the author.

 Yet many parents continue to put their heads in the sand.
 Partly, the option of a digital babysitter is simply too tempting.
 In addition, there is a perception that electronic media can be beneficial or educational for children.

-put it, "the immediate practical advantages and believed educational benefits of entertaining children with screen media often override the long-term harm that many [parents] feel does not apply."
+As one study put it, “the immediate practical advantages and believed educational benefits of entertaining children with screen media often override the long-term harm that many [parents] feel does not apply.”